AntPerez69367/morna-addict-wiki/Quests.md

  - Drop 1 Raw Hematite in the center of Mythic Morna

- *(Note: Most armor quests will not show up at your trainer unless you have the required Karma to sacrifice, some require more than what is taken at the end of the quest.)*
+>  *Most armor quests will not show up at your trainer unless you have the required Karma to sacrifice, some require more than what is taken at the end of the quest.*
+{.is-info}